annguyen9461/annguyen9461.github.io/_projects/poolinator.md

       I then broadcasted each ball’s position as a **TF frame** relative to the robot's base frame, enabling the control nodes to access their live positions.

-  - section_layout: text
-    content: |
-      ## FUTURE WORK

-      The current HSV-based vision pipeline is sensitive to lighting and may fail in inconsistent environments.
-A natural improvement would be to train a **YOLO model** to detect pool balls more reliably across lighting conditions and angles.

-      Another future direction is to replace the custom strike tool with the standard **pool cue stick** provided with the table.
-This would bring the robot’s performance closer to a human-like interaction with the game.

 ---